tetris245/tetris245/README.md

 Changes for future version

+* New command: invisible to become completely invisible (anal hook needs to be allowed)
 * New command: poof (action) to leave the club very fast.
 Action is optional (default = poofs away).
 * Added 'real gag talk' option to gagtalk command (the real gaglevel is based on worn items)
 * Added Wooden Rack as special case in solidity command (release with value 1)